Rick-Phoenix/protoschema/README.md

 There are macros and function to generate every item that you would see in a protobuf file.
 Every macro comes with its own examples, so you can head over to the [`macros`] module to inspect the various detailed examples for each use case.

-We are also going to cover the single items one by one in here with some elementary examples, with a complete example at the end.
+We are also going to cover the single items one by one in here with some elementary examples, and then a complete example at the end.
 But first, I want to focus on two aspects which are core elements about this crate, and its two main drivers, namely reusable elements and validators.

 ## 🧩 Reusable elements